 Is there any greater smell than gingerbread cookies baking in the oven?
 Not in my memory.
 At least, not during this time of year.
 I try to incorporate the holiday season and all the feels into everything in that one short month we have to celebrate so of course, I had to find something I could do with gingerbread men that would be a learning experience.

-Sensory bins are a great way to work on several different preschool skills at one time.
-This sensory bin works on fine motor, number recognition and one to one correspondence.
+Sensory bins are a great way to work on several different preschool skills at one time while keeping them entertained for awhile. this gingerbread sensory bin works on fine motor, number recognition and one to one correspondence.
 Along with those skills, there are senses that get touched on such as smell and taste.

 6 quart tub with lid (you can choose whichever size works best for you and your child)